gemini3d/gemini3d/Readme.md

 Matlab scripts relevant to Gemini to
 [mat_gemini repo](https://github.com/gemini3d/mat_gemini).

-Only the essential scripts needed to setup a simple example, and plot the results are included in the main GEMINI respository.
+Only the essential scripts needed to setup a simple example, and plot the results are included in the main GEMINI repository.
 The [Gemini-scripts](https://github.com/gemini3d/GEMINI-scripts)
 and
 [Gemini-examples](https://github.com/gemini3d/GEMINI-examples)